Skip to main content

 The application shall be filed on forms furnished by the commission and shall set forth the following information:

 • Must be registered as a Certified Agricultural Chemical Applicator before application can be made for a state applicator certification.
-(Examination may be taken at your county Agent's office, NDSU Extension Service, 701-231- 6388).
+(Examination may be taken at your county Agent's office | NDSU Extension Service - (701) 231- 6388)

-• Non-resident aerial applicators from neighboring states may use their chemical certification from their state as a reciprocating agreement (check with NDSU Extension Service, 701-231-7180).
+• Non-resident aerial applicators from neighboring states may use their chemical certification from their state as a reciprocating agreement (contact NDSU Extension Service | (701) 231-7180).

-• Must have an FAA Part 137 "Agricultural Aircraft Operator Certificate", that can be obtained from FAA FSDO, (701-492-5800).
+• Must have an FAA Part 137 "Agricultural Aircraft Operator Certificate" (can be obtained from FAA FSDO | (701) 492-5800).
 Non-residents must attach a copy of their Part 137 to state spray application.
 New applicators need an affidavit of experience and hours in aircraft requested on the license.

 • An application must be completed for aerial applicators listing all aircraft and pilots that will be operating under the license.
 All aircraft must be registered with the state and all pilots must have a current FAA Airman Certificate.